Wonbin-Jung/2020_fall_cs470_project/README.md

 AVG_FGSM_PGD.pth: This is pre-trained GoogLeNet model that trained by average attack of FGSM and PGD.

-CMPLX_FGSM_PGD.pth: This is pre-trained GoogLeNet model that trained by complex attack of FGSM and PGD.
+CMP_FGSM_PGD.pth: This is pre-trained GoogLeNet model that trained by composite attack of FGSM and PGD.

 AVG_FGSM_DDN.pth: This is pre-trained GoogLeNet model that trained by average attack of FGSM and DDN.

-CMPLX_FGSM_DDN.pth: This is pre-trained GoogLeNet model that trained by complex attack of FGSM and DDN.
+CMP_FGSM_DDN.pth: This is pre-trained GoogLeNet model that trained by composite attack of FGSM and DDN.

 ## References
 https://blog.csdn.net/u012436149/article/details/77017832